 Similarly, it could fall under the wholesale or retail business models.
 Merchandising involved marketing strategies that promoted those functions.
 Over the years, however, the term has evolved to mean various things.

-People may often confuse merchandising with merchandise.
+People may often confuse merchandising with the merchandise.
 While both have similarities, they may also refer to different things within a business environment.

 The term merchandise also often relates to sold merchandise and its journal entries.
 Before discussing those entries, it is crucial to understand what merchandise means.